Helena-Lynd/multiprecision-arithmetic/README.md

 - Compile the source files into an executable
 ### Executing
 - Load the executable to your boards flash memory and run it with a connected terminal window open
-- When prompted, enter the 128 bit numbers to sum
+- When prompted, enter the 128 bit numbers to sum (Note: lowercase hex letters and input less than 32 digits are not accepted as valid input)
 ## Authors<br>
 Helena Lynd